 Corns and Calluses – They are areas of thickened skin on the feet caused due to pressure or friction and though they are not painful generally, they do cause varying degrees of discomfort while wearing shoes or walking.

 Ingrown Toenails Treatment – It is a common condition in which the corner or side of a nail grows into the soft flesh of the surrounding skin leading to redness, pain, swelling and sometimes infection.

-Toe Nail Fungus – It is the commonest disease of the nails often following fungal infection of the feet.
+Toe Nail Fungus – It is the one of the most common diseases of the nails often following fungal infection of the feet.
 People using public pools, gyms and those who sweat a lot or wear closed, tight shoes for long periods in humid weather conditions are prone to this.
-Another very common cause of toe nail fungus is through wet pedicures in seemingly hygienic conditions.
+Another very common cause of toenail fungus is through wet salon pedicures in seemingly hygienic conditions.

 Warts or Verrucae – They are painful, hard warts appearing on the soles of the feet, mainly on the heels and the balls of the feet.
-They are caused by a virus and are fairly common in the young.
+They are caused by a virus and are fairly common amongst young people.

 Plantar Fasciitis – It is the commonest condition causing severe heel pain.
 It is caused due to the inflammation of a thick band of tissue at the bottom of the foot – the plantar fascia.
 Athletes, runners and people who stand for long periods of time are prone to this condition.